helpscout/beacon-android-sdk-sample/README.md

 ### Supported platform and language versions

-* Android 8.0 to 11.0 (as noted above the "minSdkVersion: 21 (Android 5.0)" for greater compatiblity however we only offering support for issues on Android 8.0 to 11.0)
+* Android 8.0 to 11.0 (as noted above the "minSdkVersion: 21 (Android 5.0)" for greater compatiblity however we only offer support for issues on Android 8.0 to 11.0)
 * Kotlin 1.4
 * Java 8
 * Koin 3.0.2